CtrlK

 Progressive Disclosure

 The structure attempts progressive disclosure by linking to sub-skills, which is appropriate.
-However, the main skill provides no useful overview content - just persona description and keyword lists before jumping to references.
+However, the main skill provides no useful overview content - it's just links with no context about what each sub-skill contains or when to use them.

 2 / 3